About the Exhibition

-The first museum retrospective surveying over two decades of Bowers’s practice, this exhibition is divided into four thematic sections: feminism, the environment, immigration, and labor, with a selection of her works rendered in neon.
+This is the first museum retrospective surveying over two decades of Bowers’s practice.
 Highlights of the exhibition include Courtroom Drawings (Steubenville Rape Case, Text Messages Entered As Evidence, 2013), (2014) and My Name Means Future, (2020).
 These two works speak to the range of issues in Bowers’s work, the former emerged from her work as an embedded observer in a landmark sexual assault case; the latter from her involvement in activism around the Dakota Access Pipeline project.

 Andrea Bowers is co-organized by Michael Darling, MCA James W. Alsdorf Chief Curator and Connie Butler, The Hammer Museum Chief Curator.
 It is presented in the Griffin Galleries of Contemporary Art on the museum's fourth floor.

-Lead support is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam Szokol, Linda and Bill Friend, and Stephanie and John Harris; Zell Family Foundation; and Cari and Michael Sacks.
+Lead support is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam Szokol, Linda and Bill Friend, and Stephanie and John Harris; Zell Family Foundation; The Andy Warhol Foundation for the Visual Arts; Cari and Michael Sacks; and Anonymous.